Epic snacks at DisneySea

 It wouldn’t be a trip to DisneySea’s famous Mermaid Lagoon without a Sea Salt Ice Cream Monaka.
 (Although, ironically, we actually got this in the Lost River Delta, across from Indiana Jones.)

-Still kicking myself for not trying to Mickey tiramisu bar!
+Still kicking myself for not trying the Mickey tiramisu bar!
 But hey, next time.

 The Monaka was heavenly.
 Vanilla ice cream sandwiched between two sweet shell shaped wafers.
 Could we please bring this to Anaheim?